jstollznow/multi_drone_platform/README.md

             *   `rosrun multi_drone_platform add_drone vflie_00 0.50 1.00`
         *   cflie - `rosrun multi_drone_platform add_drone &lt;tag> &lt;linkURI> &lt;droneAddress>`
             *   `rosrun multi_drone_platform add_drone cflie_E7 radio://0/80/2M E7`
+            *   `rosrun multi_drone_platform add_drone cflie_E7 d d `
+                *   This will run default settings as the crazyflie drones should be added so their motion capture tag matches their drone address
+            *   These parameters relate to the crazy radio and the address of the crazyflie drone
     *   Via prompts - same command as above but with no arguments, prompts will guide the adding process, this is good to learn to arguments associated with each drone type
 *   Launch debug windows
     *   Expanded - `rosrun multi_drone_platform all_debug_windows expanded`
     *   Compressed - `rosrun multi_drone_platform all_debug_windows compressed`
-*   Launch MATLAB data recording - running the bash script called _matlab_data.sh _in the examples local directory.
+*   Launch MATLAB data recording - running the bash script called _matlab_data.sh _in the example local directory.
 This bash file may need to be altered depending on the install location of MATLAB.
 *   Each script can be run using the same basic template - `rosrun multi_drone_platform &lt;script_name> `
     *   yaw_control - `rosrun multi_drone_platform yaw_control`